YannGuidon/miniMAC_tx/docs/info.md

 ![](gPEAC18_codec_v4.png)

 - "Hammer" is a contraction of the "Hamming distance maximiser".
-The Hammer18 unit is a XOR-based (bijective) scrambler that boosts the Hamming distance on the 18 bits.
-This version contains 3 layers of 18-bit permutations between 64 XOR2 gates, its avalanche profile for single-bit toggle is 7 8 8 8 8 9 9 9 9 10 11 13 13 14 14 14 15 16 and even though the diagram is not perfectly accurate, the circuit looks like this:
+The Hammer18 unit is a XOR-based (bijective) scrambler that boosts the Hamming distance on the scrambled 18-bit word.
+This version contains 3 layers of taylored permutations between 64 XOR2 gates, its avalanche profile for single-bit toggle is 7 8 8 8 8 9 9 9 9 10 11 13 13 14 14 14 15 16 and even though the diagram is not perfectly accurate, the circuit looks like this:

 ![](Hammer18_w.png)

-Together they provide very strong scrambling, eliminate problems inherent with classical LFSRs, and detect errors very early.
-With an equivalent of 56 bits of state, the system is tailored for early retransmission to save bandwidth and reduce buffer sizes (hence cost and latency).
+These very different types of circuits are complementary, together they provide very strong scrambling, eliminate problems inherent with classical LFSRs, and detect errors very early.
+With an equivalent of 56 bits of state and uncrashable mathematics, the system is tailored for safety and early retransmission to save bandwidth/latency and reduce buffer sizes (and cost).

 An external circuit is required to implement the higher-level protocol, buffering and retransmission logic.